If you are new to the party scene, meeting people and especially attractive guys can be intimidating.

 Keep your eyes up and on him.
 Try to smile a bit as well.

 And don’t be afraid to compliment him if you find him attractive.

 Read next: Why Tinder is Not Working for You

 Step 4: Know When to Fold ‘Em

-Remember, it’s not because of you.
-You can’t click with everyone, and there will always be that guy who thinks he’s too good or just isn’t interested.
+You will not click with everyone, and there always will be that guy who thinks he’s too good or just isn’t interested.

 But as the cliché goes, there’s plenty of fish in the sea.